IBM/unitxt/docs/docs/debugging.rst

   # Test the templates with few shots
   test_card(card,num_demos=1,demo_pool_size=10)

 test_card has an optional parameter flag debug.
-When set to True, the card is executed in debug mode, one step at a time.
+When set to true, the card is executed in debug mode, one step at a time.
 For example, it starts with loading the dataset, then performing the defined preprocessing steps, then performing the template rendering steps.
 After each step it prints the number of instances in each split, and one example from each split.

 .. code-block:: python